jasonwei20/jasonwei20.github.io/_pages/principles.md

 1. Jean Liu
 	- Life is supposed to be hard.
 1. Captain Sinbad
 	- Break down goals into *five big moves*.
+My five big moves: work with the best people, ask creative questions, design rigorous studies, code efficiently, and communicate my work clearly,
 	- Cultivate what the *ideal you* would do.
 	- Figure out your life's key result areas and craft a routine around them.
 1. Eddy Chen